k0001/k0001.github.com/articles/opaleye-sot.md

 Let's now run `queryTisch (T::T User)` and interpret the results as a Haskell datatype.
-Opaleye exports a function named [`runQuery`](https://hackage.haskell.org/package/opaleye-0.4.2.0/docs/Opaleye-RunQuery.html#v:runQuery) , we will use that in this example:
+Opaleye exports a function named [`runQuery`](https://hackage.haskell.org/package/opaleye-0.4.2.0/docs/Opaleye-RunQuery.html#v:runQuery) which we will use in this example:

 ```haskell
 runQuery :: Default QueryRunner r h => Connection -> Query r -> IO [h]
 ```

-We will not worry too much about the `Default QueryRunner r h` constraint, it only says that it should be possible to convert the representation as type `r` of a PostgreSQL query result to a term of type `h` representing the values in the columns of that result in the actual Haskell runtime.
+We will not worry too much about the `Default QueryRunner r h` constraint, it only says that it should be possible to convert from the representation as type `r` of a PostgreSQL query result to a term of type `h` representing the values in the columns of that result in the actual Haskell runtime.
 We know from before that when querying just a single table, say the `User` table, `r` will be `PgR